whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 * Building the site was a blast and we did extremely well on our review.
 * Learning some front-end Javascript and styling.
 Learning new Active Record queries.
-* Learning a lot of new things on my own.
+* Learning Rails topics on my own.

 The Bad